 This shows the premises are registered and there is a leasehold interest as well as a freehold interest.
 If there is a lease or a sublease, you will need to extract the document that will show who has the current relevant interest.
-For example, if there is a freehold and leasehold interest, you would extract the full title register for the leasehold.
+14 For example, if there is a freehold and leasehold interest, you would extract the full title register for the leasehold.
 This is to ensure that whoever has the interest furthest down the chain is not a social landlord.
-16 iii.
-REGISTERED PREMISES FAOS
+15

-When you do the initial search, if it is clear that the premises are not registered (see chapter 'Unregistered premises') you must be able to provide a screenshot of this upon request (without redacting address details) to show that the premises are not registered, as well as evidence that the private domestic premises meet the premises requirement.
+When you do the initial search, if it is clear that the premises are not registered (see Chapter 'Unregistered premises') you must be able to provide a screenshot of this upon request (without redacting address details), as well as evidence that the private domestic premises meet the premises requirement.

-If you have difficulty understanding terms used on the Land Registry (such as 'A Caution' illustrated to the right), please refer to the Land Registry's Glossary17 for assistance in the first instance.
+If you have difficulty understanding terms used on the Land Registry (such as 'A Caution' illustrated to the right), please refer to the Land Registry's Glossary16 for assistance in the first instance.